 Kevin discovered a passion for GIS technology and all it has to offer as a junior at Northwest Missouri State University, where he earned his Bachelor's of Science, minoring in Geology.
 He later went on to earn his Master's in Geography from the University of North Carolina, Charlotte.
 The rest, as they say, is history.

 In January of 2000, Kevin came onboard here at GISinc as a GIS Analyst.
 Over the years he worked in several technical capacities until discovering that he enjoyed a more market-facing role working with our clients.

-Today, as Managing Partner for our State and Local Government group, Kevin believes his strong technical foundation helps him better serve our clients.
+Today, as GISinc's Senior Vice President of Sales, Kevin believes his strong technical foundation helps him better serve our clients.
 His primary responsibilities include building and maintaining client relationships, matching GISinc's capabilities to clients' needs, and promoting GISinc's brand in the state and local government market.